MeLoveCoding/Adventure-Works-Sales-Trend-Analysis/README.md

 - **Sales trends - Focusing on key metrics of sales revenue, profit, number of orders placed and the return rates.**
 - **Product performance - Analyzing different product lines, market impact and refund rates to inform strategic product decisions**
-- **Customer Details - Identifying the customer profile of the company and providing recommendations to maximize customer engagement and retention.**
 - **Regional results - Evaluating regional demand and product performance with regions to identify areas for improvement.**

 </td>